 Who is Eligible for Funding?

 Groups, organizations or individuals in Toronto that want to create a new community garden or expand, improve or maintain an existing garden.
+The garden must be accessible to the public – or accessible to beneficiaries at non-profit organization, such as a healing garden.
+It cannot be a private garden owned by an individual.
 At least one member of the group should be a member of the Horticultural Societies of Parkdale & Toronto.

 What the Funding Will Cover